 Specifies the time (in seconds) mod_cluster waits for the back-end server response before returning an error.

-mod_cluster always uses a cping/cpong before forwarding a request.
+mod_cluster always uses a CPing/CPong before forwarding a request.
 The connectiontimeout value used by mod_cluster is the ping value.
+Default is -1.